 - You’re asleep for 85% or more of the total time you spend in bed.1

-Side-effects of not getting a good night’s sleep when you’re on NoFap
+Side-effects of not getting a good night’s sleep when you’re doing the NoFap challenge

 When you’re not getting good and quality sleep in the night, or you’re not able to log the required hours of sleep needed, you might start noticing some of the things listed below;